 The Department of Education believes that the combination of a strong liberal arts background with the scholarly application of theory, methods, and skills related to learning is integral to the program.
 We foster in students a commitment to the idea that all children can learn.
 Students are expected to demonstrate the following guiding principles as learning outcomes throughout their coursework and clinical experiences:• Constructivism; Cultural Sensitivity; Curricular Integration; Multiculturalism; and ReflectionIn addition, students are expected to demonstrate proficiency in:• Knowledge of subjects they are teaching• Knowledge of how children grow• Understanding that children learn differently• Knowledge of how to teach• Ability to effectively manage a classroom• Effective verbal and nonverbal communication techniques• Ability to plan different kinds of lessons• Knowledge of formal and informal assessment strategies• Ability to self-evaluate• Fostering relationships with school colleagues, parents, and community agencies

 Because the DPI may revise its requirements for teacher licensing at any time, the Teacher Education Programs are subject to change.
-Students must maintain contact with their education adviser to learn about changes related to licensure requirements.
+Students must maintain contact with their education advisor to learn about changes related to licensure requirements.

 The Wisconsin Department of Public Instruction requires all teacher education students in the state of Wisconsin to meet certain standards to be admitted and retained in a TEP and to be admitted to a student teaching semester.
 Admission to the Carroll University TEP requires formal application by all students seeking licensure.
-Full-time Carroll undergraduate students should apply in the spring of their sophomore year.
+Full-time Carroll undergraduate students are encouraged to apply in the spring of their sophomore year.
 All other students should apply as soon as they have completed 40 credits, including at least 12 credits in Carroll University courses.
-An appointment should be made with an Education adviser to obtain information regarding policies and procedures for the application process.
+An appointment should be made with an Education advisor/mentor to obtain information regarding policies and procedures for the application process.
 Students are cautioned that early application to the program and careful planning are necessary to avoid additional semesters or summer course work to finish the program.

 Students who plan to enter and complete the TEP are expected to demonstrate appropriate ethical and professional behavior throughout their university years, and particularly during their course work, fieldwork, and other professional experiences in education.
 A pattern of ethical lapses may affect admission to or retention in the TEP in respective stages.
 In their Phase I portfolios, submitted upon application to enter the TEP, students are asked to demonstrate evidence of their existing commitments to the field of education.